mcvm-launcher/mcvm/docs/Package.md

 - `icon`: Link to a small square icon image.
 - `banner`: Link to a large background / banner image.
 - `license`: The project license.
 Should be the short / abbreviated version.
 If a longer license is needed, provide a link to the license file in this field.
+- `keywords`: Search term keywords for this package.
+Keep them short and sweet.
+- `categories`: Categories your package is in, such as library or adventure.

 ## Properties